 We have a five-year plan to reach sustainability.
 A start-up fundraising campaign is underway — link here to more information and a pledge form.
 Initial gifts and pledges provide us with confidence we will have the funding to maintain or grow our current operations.
 In the long run, we are looking at a mix of revenue sources:

 - Subscriptions paid by people who find value in our content.

-- Sponsorships from local organizations and businesses, who get some advertising in return.
+- Partnerships from local organizations and businesses, who get some advertising in return.

 - Continuing donations from local people who want to support our mission.

 - Grants, events and other activities

 We are grateful to the Community Foundation of the Ozarks for providing a fiscal sponsorship of the Daily Citizen while we waited for IRS approval of our nonprofit status.
 We continue to partner with CFO, and while tax-deductible donations may now be made directly to the Daily Citizen, gifts also may still be made to the Springfield Daily Citizen Fund at CFO.